We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Mexico Marine Research Objectives

-At the marine site, the research is focussed on assessing the efficacy of the newly formed Akumal marine protected area on the abundance and health of seagrasses and the impact of snorkel tours on the abundance, health and behaviour of sea turtles.
+At the marine site, research is focused on assessing the efficacy of the Akumal marine protected area – a conservation zone created after Opwall data demonstrated its outstanding biodiversity value.
+Monitoring here focuses on the abundance and health of seagrasses and the impact of snorkel tours on the abundance and health of sea turtles.
 Research also aims to monitor the combined impacts of water quality and turtle grazing on the abundance and health of the seagrass ecosystem.
 In addition, students will have the chance to work alongside our team at Akumal Dive Center to complete their PADI open water dive training and complete a Caribbean reef ecology course in which they will learn about the major conservation issues with Caribbean reefs and will participate in variety of techniques for coral reef monitoring.

 • Attend lectures on Coral reef ecology course